Important Skills Needed to Become a Psychologist

 Education

-For many people who study psychology, their ultimate goal is to become a psychologist, such as a licensed clinical psychologist or a school psychologist.
-Generally, psychology professionals who want to work directly with clients or patients diagnosing and treating their mental health or behavioral issues need a doctoral degree, which could be a Ph.D. in psychology or a Doctor of Psychology (Psy.D).
-Some psychologists who work in schools can earn certification after they complete an Education Specialist (Ed.S.) or Doctor of Education (Ed.D) degree.
+Generally, psychology professionals who want to work directly with clients or patients diagnosing and treating mental health or behavioral issues need a doctoral degree, either a PhD in psychology or a Doctor of Psychology (PsyD).
+Some psychologists who work in schools can earn certification with an Education Specialist (EdS) or Doctor of Education (EdD) degree.

-However, many people who work in psychology don’t want to have the job title of psychologist, and for those people, lower education levels, such as a master’s or bachelor’s, is appropriate.
-For instance, those who wish to become career counselors or marriage and family therapists probably will need to attain a master’s degree, while substance abuse counselors may need only a bachelor’s degree, depending on the employer.
+But for many in the field of psychology who are pursing roles that don’t involve state psychologist licensure, a master’s or bachelor’s is appropriate.
+For instance, those who wish to become career counselors or marriage and family therapists can do so with a master’s degree, while substance abuse counselors may need only a bachelor’s degree, depending on the employer.

 Experience

-Necessary experience varies by the job one seeks as well as the population served, and in some cases, a specific number of hours of supervised experience may be legally required.
+Experience requirements vary by job and patient population, and in some cases, a specific number of hours of supervised experience may be legally required.
 For individuals who seek jobs as psychologists, in most cases, an internship or residency period is necessary to be able to legally practice, and many employers will expect it regardless of any state rules.

 Certification & Licensure